gilhanan/chat-gpt-rtl/README.md

 npm run build
 ```

-This command will generate a dist directory with the built extension and a dist.zip file that you can upload to the Chrome Web Store.
+This command will generate a `dist` directory with the built extension and a `extension.zip` file that you can upload to the Chrome Web Store.

 ## Developing the Extension